 This will be uncomfortable for the many investors who have staked vast sums on its rise.

 The amount of cash hedge funds are staking on a rising euro is the biggest in more than five years, the latest positioning data from the Commodity Futures Trading Commission showed.

-The dollar was flat against a basket of major currencies on Thursday, having slipped a bit on Wednesday after a survey showed hiring slowed to an 11-month low of 135,000 , partly to disruptions from hurricanes, although this was better than economists' median forecast.
+The dollar was up 0.2 percent against a basket of major currencies on Thursday, having slipped a bit on Wednesday after a survey showed hiring slowed to an 11-month low of 135,000, partly to disruptions from hurricanes, although this was better than economists' median forecast.

 They estimate a payroll increase in September of 90,000, substantially lower than the average over the past year of around 175,000, though some say investors may need to pay attention to state data due on Oct.
 20 to exclude the impact from hurricanes.

-U.S. 10-year bond yields were flat at 2.33 percent, holding below multi-month peaks hit earlier this week.
+U.S. 10-year bond yields were a tad lower at 2.32 percent, holding below multi-month peaks hit earlier this week .

 "Because U.S. economic data for August to October is likely to be disrupted by hurricanes, markets may show a much smaller response to them," said Tomoaki Shishido, fixed income analyst at Nomura Securities.

 "In that regard, the market will be focusing more on policy issues, such as tax cuts and the choice of the next Fed chair," he added.

 Trump, who has promised to decide on the next Fed chair this month, also proposed a tax overhaul late last month.
 But it remains to be seen whether the tax plan can get through Congress given the divisions among Republicans.

 Oil prices steadied on Thursday on expectations that Saudi Arabia and Russia would extend production cuts, although record U.S. exports and the return of supply from a Libyan oilfield dragged on the market.